inls161/pandoc-practice/jkleissler.md

 * * *

-GitHub Username:
+- GitHub Username: jkleissler
-Team name:
+- Team name: Dogwood
-Today's date:
+- Today's date: 7/6/16

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?
+- Github
+- Codeanywhere

-Which have you found most potentially useful?
+# Which have you found most potentially useful?
+I have found that *github* when completing my work on the *codeanywhere* comandline.

-Why?
+## Why?
+*Github* has been helpful because of the abundent tutorials that they provide for when I run into an issue.

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?
+*Codeanywhere* has taken some time to transition into.

-Why have they been particularly difficult to learn and use?
+# Why have they been particularly difficult to learn and use?
+Getting used to working without an interface, strictly typing into a command line, is difficult at first.
+It takes practice in order to feel comfortable with the workflow.

-What tools would you like to learn more about?
+# What tools would you like to learn more about?
+- codeanywhere

 * * *